-Katherine is a somewhat self proclaimed "foodie" and “garden enthusiast.”
+Katherine is a self-proclaimed "foodie" and “garden enthusiast.”
 She loves growing fruits and vegetables in the raised beds she and her family built in her backyard.
 From her garden, she creates delicious and creative meals.
 When she has a craving for something not in her garden Katherine heads out to the many farmers markets and local farms in Seattle Southside.
 Today, we are going to follow her around as she hits up her favorite spots to get the finest local produce.

-Her first stop is close to her home and one of her favorite farm shops, Carpinto Brothers is a great place to get the best of the season's produce!
+Her first stop is close to her home and one of her favorite farm shops, Carpinito Brothers is a great place to get the best of the season's produce!
 Their selection is great, and the prices are right.
 This shop is located on land owned by two brothers who sell their wares to the public.
 Today they have fresh salad greens and rhubarb featured along with lots of vegetable starts and so much more.

-How to pick the perfect rhubarb:
+How to Pick the Perfect Rhubarb

 Pink stalks popping up in the yard are the first edible harbingers that spring has sprung.
 If you are not lucky enough to have a backyard patch, you will find rhubarb available for sale from April through July depending on where you live and your local weather conditions.
 Choose rhubarb with straight, crisp, well-colored stalks and unblemished leaves.
 Be sure to compost the leaves - they contain oxalic acid and can be toxic to humans - though toxic to humans - they decompose naturally in your compost.
 It is perfectly safe to compost rhubarb leaves, just don't eat your compost!